 The meetings revolve around strategy, direction, and design decisions.
 No 1-hour meetings discussing status updates or doing follow-ups.

 Distraction from Friends and Relatives

 When friends and relatives are visiting, this is how it usually goes when my wife mentions to them I work from home: “Oh!
-He works from home?
+Does he work from home?
 That sounds great!
 Hey Ace, how’s working from home?
 Anyway, have you watched the new season of Stranger Things?”.
 “Umm, it’s great!”.
 As much as I want not to offend you, please let me focus.
-This applies to people in the office, the difference with working from home is: the people around you aren’t working.
+This same situation applies to people in the office; the difference between working from home is: the people around you aren’t working.
 Your lack of interactivity would sometimes come across wrongly to relatives and friends.
 To some, because you’re in your PJ’s, it doesn’t have much visual weight as someone in the office, you may come across as someone being available for chit-chat.

 Blurring Lines between Life and Work

-The first few weeks, you wouldn’t know that it’s already at the weekend.
+In the first few weeks, you wouldn’t know that it’s already at the weekend.
 Life and work are blurred together.
 I try to place some distance between them.
-Before I face my laptop, I take a bath, brush my teeth, wear something else aside from my PJ’s, have my breakfast and then “go” to work.
-Which involves me going a place in the house where my “office chair” and “table” resides.
+Before I face my laptop, I take a bath, brush my teeth, wear something else aside from my PJs, have my breakfast, and then “go” to work.
+This “distance” involves going to a place in the house where my “office chair” and “table” resides.
 Then there’s your wife and your children.
-They know they shouldn’t bother you, so they don’t, but really, they’re there.
+They know you shouldn’t be bothered, so they don’t, but really, they’re there.
 It’s hard not to talk to Elain and play with Navi when I’m just a tap away.

-Being at home may make you fall into the temptation of just binge watching videos, surfing social media or looking at HackerNews.
-Just make sure to maintain discipline, focus and be systematic with how your spend your time.
+Being at home may make you fall into the temptation of just binge-watching videos, surfing social media, or looking at HackerNews.
+Just make sure to maintain discipline, focus, and be systematic with how you spend your time.

-I’ll probably update this post as time goes by, it’s certainly a life-changing on-going experience.
+I’ll probably update this post as time goes by, it’s undoubtedly a life-changing on-going experience.